Multiplanetary-Innovation-Enterprise/DIVER/common/Connections/README.md

-The socketing code for the ROV project
+The networking code for the ROV project